Rhode Island Free Clinic Volunteer Needs //

 Primary Care Providers

-Physicians and Nurse Practitioners, retired or practicing -- would you like to give life-saving medical care to low-income uninsured adults?
+Physicians, Nurse Practitioners, and Physician Assistants, retired or practicing -- would you like to give life-saving medical care to low-income uninsured adults?
 Volunteer at the Free Clinic!

 All volunteer physicians receive malpractice coverage from the Clinic and use of the Clinic's volunteer medical license.